Dear reader of ADxS.org, please excuse the disruption.

 3. Prevalence according to life circumstances

 3.1.
-Prison inmates
+Prison inmates (11 % to 25 %)

 3.2.
 Refugees and asylum seekers under the age of 18

-Among refugees and asylum seekers under the age of 18, a meta-study of 8 studies found an ADHD prevalence of 8.6% (1 to 16%), with PTSD (22.71%), anxiety disorders (15.77%), depression (13.81%) and ODD (1.77%) also being identified.73 In our opinion, the high levels of PTSD, anxiety disorders and depression may have masked the actual prevalence of ADHD in the target group studied.
+Among refugees and asylum seekers under the age of 18, ADHD prevalence was found to be 8.6% (1 to 16%), while PTSD (22.71%), anxiety disorders (15.77%), depression (13.81%) and ODD (1.77%) were also found (meta-analysis, k = 8, n = 779).85 In our opinion, the high levels of PTSD, anxiety disorders and depression may have masked the actual prevalence of ADHD in the target group studied.

-4. Prevalence in psychiatric clinics
+4.2.
+Prevalence in psychiatric clinics (inpatient) (59 %)

 1. Polanczyk, Willcutt, Salum, Kieling, Rohde (2014): ADHD prevalence estimates across three decades: an updated systematic review and meta-regression analysis.
 Int J Epidemiol.
 2014 Apr;43(2):434-42. doi: 10.1093/ije/dyt261.
 PMID: 24464188; PMCID: PMC4817588.